 About St Mary’s

+The liturgy and worship at St Mary's combines Gregorian chant, Renaissance, Viennese and contemporary sacred music with the majestic language of the Book of Common Prayer.
 The ceremonial is rich and traditional.
 The church has been beautified by successive generations and remains strangely simple and peaceful…despite the gentle rumble of the trains underneath.